 The Ora Labora colony was located near the tip of Michigan’s Thumb on Wild Fowl Bay just north of present-day Bay Port in McKinley Township.
 The community lasted from 1861 until 1871.
 At its height, the colony had over 288 German-speaking residents and about 75 buildings and structures.
 The town’s streets were neatly laid out and the rows of cabins bloomed with fruit trees and gardens.

 The town had a general store, church, post office, tannery, and gristmill.
 At the center was a community oven in the town’s Stadtplatz or town square.
-Besides farming, the colony’s primary industry was making telegraph poles, hewn lumber and roofing shingles from its sawmill.
-When the Civil War broke out, men enlisted or conscripted.
+Besides farming, the colony’s primary industry was making telegraph poles, hewn lumber, and roofing shingles from its sawmill.
+When the Civil War broke out, men enlisted or were conscripted.
 The impact of the war taking the men into service shattered Ora Labora and it dissolved in 1871.

 Ora Labora’s Cabins Hiding in Plain Sight

 Most folks had thought that the colony’s cabins had rotted away or burned during the 1881 Great Fire that scorched the Thumb.
 It wasn’t until 1984 when a tornado ripped away a lean-to on a pig pen on Hulda Baur’s farm that a cabin was revealed.
 The cabin turned out to be the birthplace of Hulda’s husband, Paul Baur, grandson of Ora Labora’s founder Emil.
 The cabin was relocated to the family’s farm and used as a homestead until a more substantial brick farmhouse was constructed.
 Transferring and reusing buildings was a frequent and sustainable practice in the 1800s.
 The cabin was then used as a pig pen and for horse tack storage.
 A great deal of team harness collars, Martindale’s, and other tack is still in storage in the old cabin.